carlos-sarmiento/facebook.spreadsheet/README.md

 #### Key Functions

 * `static Spreadsheet LoadSpreadsheetFromStream(...)`: Returns a new instance of Spreadsheet that contains all the cells that were parsed from the input stream.
 Does all parsing validations and builds a list of all cells that contain formulas that need to be evaluated.
-Any error returns an instance of `SpreadsheetParserException`.
+Any error throws an instance of `SpreadsheetParserException`.
 Runtime `O(n)` where `n` is the number of cells

 * `void Evaluate()`: Evaluates the spreadsheet by iterating only over the cells that need evaluation.
 Cells are visited only once and the result of its evaluation is stored to eliminate redundancies.
 If a cell is visited twice during the same calculation a cycle is detected.
 Does all other evaluation validations.
-Any error returns an instance of `SpreadsheetEvaluationException`.
+Any error throws an instance of `SpreadsheetEvaluationException`.
 Best-Case Runtime `O(1)` (when no cell needs to be evaluated).
 Worst-Case Runtime `O(n)`.

-* `decimal CalculatePolishNotation()`: Resolves a formula expressed as a list of Terms in Reverse Polish Notation.
+* `decimal CalculatePolishNotation()`: Resolves a formula expressed in Reverse Polish Notation as a list of Terms.
 When this function is called, all `ReferenceTerms` have already been resolved.
 Runtime `O(n)` where `n` is the number of terms.

 ### Facebook.Spreadsheets.Tests